AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-processors.md

 {% tab title="Spring Boot AutoConfiguration" %}

-You can configure the number of threads \(on this instance\) as well as the initial number of segments that a processor should define, if non are yet available.
+You can configure the number of threads \(on this instance\) as well as the initial number of segments that a processor should define, if none are yet available.

 ```text
 axon.eventhandling.processors.name.mode=tracking